Leap of faith rewarded for owners of J & C BBQ and Catering

 Christy Poteet said in some ways this was the wrong time to open a barbecue restaurant – just before the season of family holidays.
 But it gave them an opportunity to find their footing in this new setting.

 The restaurant has become a family affair with daughters Kaitlyn and Brittany both helping out.
-Kaitlyn helps oversee the kitchen while Brittany takes order up front.
+Kaitlyn helps oversee the kitchen while Brittany takes orders up front.

 Even with that help, there were still new employees to hire and train, and an expanded menu to craft.